python-desert/desert/README.rst

 Limitations
 ============

-String annotations and forward references are not yet supported.
-See `this upstream issue <https://github.com/lovasoa/marshmallow_dataclass/issues/13>`__.
+String annotations and forward references inside of functions are not supported.

 .. _Poetry: https://poetry.eustace.io